You want smart political talk without the meltdowns?

 I may choke on the golf course, Sean.

-So did I tell you that I'm one of the top three pollsters in the country?
+So, did I tell you that I'm one of the top three pollsters in the country?

-You you were you were playing a tournament.
+You were playing a tournament.

-How did it how did that tournament end up?
+How did that tournament end up?

 I didn't hear the answer.

-Matt Towery, we appreciate you, man.
+We appreciate you, man.

 Thank you, buddy.